jwilkinson1122/custom_addons/pod_clinical_condition/README.rst

 Installation
 ============

-To install this module, go to 'Medical / Configuration / Settings' and inside 'Clinical' activate 'Medical condition'.
+To install this module, go to 'Podiatry / Configuration / Settings' and inside 'Clinical' activate 'Podiatry condition'.

 Usage
 =====

 #.
-Go to 'Medical / Terminologies / Clinical Finding Codes'
+Go to 'Podiatry / Terminologies / Clinical Finding Codes'
 #.
 Click 'Create'.
 #.
 Provide a name and (if desired) a description and a Sct Code.
 You can also select if this finding should create a warning.
 #.
 Click 'Save'.
 #.
-Go to 'Medical / Terminologies / Allergy Substance Codes'
+Go to 'Podiatry / Terminologies / Allergy Substance Codes'
 #.
 Click 'Create'.
 #.
 Provide a name and (if desired) a description and a Sct Code.
 You can also select if this substance should create a warning.
 #.
 Click 'Save'.
 #.
-Go to 'Medical / Administration / Patients' or to 'Medical / Administration / Encounters'
+Go to 'Podiatry / Administration / Patients' or to 'Podiatry / Administration / Encounters'
 #.
 Select a patient/encounter and create a condition or an allergy.
 #.
 You can view conditions, allergies and warnings from encounter or patient through smart buttons.